 The nurse checked on the machines that were keeping me alive, and I felt so much gratitude for her, for the machines, for the little bit of blue sky I could see through my window.
 I was still groggy, and it felt like some weird dream was happening that I couldn’t quite grasp.

 Then the doctor came and stopped my bed from rotating while he was talking, which was a relief.
 He explained what had happened and what they had done to save me.
 We had been in a car accident, and I had been crushed inside the car after it rolled several times.
 The doctor said I had suffered a spinal cord injury at my C4-C5 vertebrae.
+I had needed surgery to save my life.
 He said I had been in a coma for two days.
 Two days?
 Two days.
 The loss of those two days hit me, but it was nothing like the loss unfolding before me.

 I would be paralyzed for the rest of my life.